ivanp7/cl-multiagent-system/README.md

 ### Agents

-The library includes an `agent` and `table` facilities to help develop multiagent system models.
+The library includes `define-agent` macro and ready `dagent` (dynamic agent) facility to help develop multiagent system models.
 An agent wraps a thread object and contains associated action functions and data.
 Agents can be started, stopped and killed, can receive/send messages from/to other agents.